I am a big user of new software and so I thought it would be nice to create a page to display the things I use.

 I use iTerm2 as my terminal and currently with the Night Owl theme.
 I use Night Owl almost everywhere.
 I use Oh-My-Zsh with the agnoster theme.
 I switch theme every couple of months with some custom themes like Spaceship-Prompt and Pure.
 I use Antigen to manage my plugins and themes.
 It's so easy to use!

-I don't use vim often but for small changes I think it works nice, so I use Vundle to manage my vim plugins.
-These are my vim plugins:
+I don't use vim often but for small changes I think it works nice, I used to use Vundle but I started realizing I don't use anything from it.
+So I switched to just a simple

 I use the command line every day.
 With homebrew (ofcourse) I install everything I need, like;